ryooan/faq/docs/2-questions/1-creating/2-question-writing-guide.md

 ## Formatting and Details

 Metaculus has developed its own style and norms for writing and submitting questions.
-Heeding these best-practices will be appreciated by Metaculus forecasters and Community Curators alike.
+Heeding these best-practices will be appreciated by Metaculus forecasters and Question Curators alike.
 Questions which don't follow these best-practices may be rejected.

 1. **Write in a neutral and objective tone.** Questions in a neutral point of view represent topics fairly, proportionately, and, as far as possible, without editorial bias (think Wikipedia-style).
 2. **Put effort into your question submissions.** Don’t expect Curators to develop your question from scratch.
 If you have early ideas for questions but have yet to work these out, you can add a comment in the [question-suggestions discussion post](https://www.metaculus.com/questions/956/discussion-topic-what-are-some-suggestions-for-questions-to-launch/).
 Questions which are not nearly ready to publish and which do not follow the guidelines on this page will be rejected.